kevinAlbs/c-bootstrap/investigations/profileme/README.md

 ./build.sh
 ```

-Use instruments to measure.
-Use `Time Profiler` to sample stack traces. `CPU Profiler` does not appear to include off-CPU network calls.
-Here is a sample result:
+Use Instruments to do a `Time Profile`.
+See the video: [Profile libmongoc with Instruments](https://youtu.be/Yh4-g9fNc44).